Graduates FAQs

 No, you don’t need a CV!
 We’ll ask you some questions about your degree and any experience you might have as part of your application.
 We don’t need a CV as well.

 You’ll receive an email from us to confirm that we’ve received your application.
-If, based on the information provided, you match the requirements for the role, we’ll invite you to complete our online assessments.
+If, based on the information provided, you match the requirements for the role, we’ll invite you to complete our online assessment.
 If we need to ask anything about your application we’ll be in touch within a week.

 We classify the below degrees as STEM for the purposes of our graduate programmes (please note, this list is not exhaustive):